 As mentioned, Ransomware can come in different variations, with different delivery methods and software, but what all forms of Ransomware have in common is that, once they have access to your network, they will make your data inaccessible until a hefty payment has been made.
 Most variants will achieve this through file encryption, but some can even lock the user's whole device.

 Not only can this cost businesses hundreds of thousands, but there is always the added risk that the attacker may not even grant you access once the payment has gone through.
 Education and email security are essential security layers for preventing these kinds of threats before entering your network, but to ensure your data will be protected if malicious software ever slips through the cracks, backup is just as important.

 Successful backups with an effective retention policy enables organisations to recover from ransomware attacks without having to pay any ransom to the attackers, or losing the data altogether.
 Regularly performing and testing backups will help limit the impact of data or system loss and expedite the recovery process.

 White Paper: Backup for Office 365

-Barracuda Backup delivers fast backups and data restores - utilising the cloud so you can be up and running again in minutes.
+Barracuda Backup (included in the Essentials solution) delivers fast backups and data restores - utilising the cloud so you can be up and running again in minutes.
 In the event of a ransomware attack or other disaster — from a natural disaster to accidental deletion — Barracuda Backup gives you the ultimate protection against compromised, corrupted, lost, deleted, or encrypted data.